 Social media marketing can be an incredible method of pulling in new leads.
 Apart from getting new leads, you can also keep your existing clients engaged and offer them interesting content regularly.

-A simple, consistent and well-known technique for delighting your prospects is to provide them with selective offers and run a loyalty programme.
-Setting up a loyalty programme will help you to draw in and engage your best clients.
-It will keep them returning for more and along the way, you can turn them into brand ambassadors.
+A simple, consistent, and well-known technique for delighting your prospects is to provide them with selective offers and run a loyalty program.
+Setting up a loyalty program will help you to draw in and engage your best clients.
+It will make them return for more and along the way, you can turn them into brand ambassadors.

 2. Case studies

 Case studies are important for each phase of the client venture, including the ‘delighting existing clients’ stage.
 In any case, the principal point at this stage is to reconnect, engage and delight your customers.
 You need a decent customer relationship management or CRM system that stores clients’ information so that you can send coordinated and focused messages that, ideally, incorporate some notes and case studies that show your knowledge about the product.

 - You must create content and also implement it for each stage of the marketing funnel to support and aid your strategy in the long run and to convert researchers into buyers.

 - ‘How to’ guides are a good bet to drive traffic.
 The most efficient way to attract customers is to help them solve their problems and give them solutions.

 - Provide product overviews and case studies to generate leads.

 - Customer reviews are the best way to build trust.
 Your success stories will drive customers to try your product.

 - Emails and related content will nudge your customers through the funnel.